Package 'ps'

 ps_memory_info() returns information about memory usage.

-It returns a named list.
+It returns a named vector.
 Portable fields:

 • rss: "Resident Set Size", this is the non-swapped physical memory a process has used (bytes).
 On UNIX it matches "top"‘s 'RES' column (see doc).
 On Windows this is an alias for wset field and it matches "Memory" column of taskmgr.exe.